abajwa-hw/ambari-nifi-service/README.md

   ```
   - Now open Nifi webui and run the remaining steps there:
   - Capture tweets from Twitter API
-    - Drag processor (next to nifi icon in upper left) to canvas and search for GetTwitter
+    - Drag processor (next to nifi icon in upper left) to canvas and search for GetTwitter and click Add to add to canvas.
-    - Right click on it > Configure > Properties > Add your Twitter key/secrets
+    - Right click on it > Configure
-    - To filter by hashtags:
+      - Under Settings:
+        - check failure and success
+      - Under Properties:
+        - Add your Twitter key/secrets
         - change the 'Twitter Endpoint' to 'Filter Endpoint'
         - enter the search terms (e.g. hortonworks,hadoop) under 'Terms to Filter on'

   - Write tweets to HDFS
     - Drag processor to canvas and search for PutHDFS
     - Right click on it > Configure